GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 After the war, Mr. Pond worked for Pan American World Airways in labor relations, and held jobs in FMC Corp. and Chemetreon Corp.

 Meanwhile, Mr. Pond took a fateful ski trip to Sun Valley and met two attractive young women in a ski class.
 "He said, eeny-meeny-miny-mo, and Jean Kennedy (John Kennedy's sister) lost," recalls Mrs. Pond.
-They married in 1951.
+They marriage in 1951.

 Mr. Pond came to the Business School as associate dean in 1961 in response to a midnight phone call from his old buddy, Ernie Arbuckle, then its legendary dean.
 They moved back to Woodside, and built their home on Family Farm Road.